Massimo Mongai

-Massimo Mongai (3 November 1950 – 1 November 2016) was an Italian author of science fiction.
+Massimo Mongai (3 November 1950 – 1 November 2016) was an Italian writer of science fiction and crime fiction.

 Biography

-Born in Rome, by the age of 12 Massimo Mongai was a dedicated reader of science fiction.
+Born in Rome, by the age of 12, Massimo Mongai was a dedicated reader of science fiction.
 He graduated in law.

 According to the biography printed in many of his books, his influences include the science-fiction writers Isaac Asimov, A. E. van Vogt, Poul Anderson and Philip José Farmer and the crime writers Rex Stout and Andrea Camilleri.

 Works

-In 1997, he wrote Memorie di un cuoco d'astronave.
+In 1997, Mongai wrote Memorie di un cuoco d'astronave.
 This blend of space saga and cooking manual won Italy's Urania Award.

 His other books include Il gioco degli immortali, Tette e pistole, Memorie di un cuoco di un bordello spaziale, Cronache non ufficiali di due spie italiane, Il Fascio sulle stelle di Benito Mussolini and Alienati, a novel about an inter-planetary convention of psychoanalysts.

-He also worked on the Italian magazine Il Falcone Maltese, dedicated to crime fiction, known in Italy as giallo.
+Mongai also worked on the Italian magazine Il Falcone Maltese, dedicated to crime fiction, known in Italy as giallo.